January 12, 2021

 One of the ways freelancers find freelance writing jobs is that they “pitch” an idea to an editor.
 When you’re wondering how to write an article pitch or how to pitch an article to a magazine, a freelance pitch is basically an idea you send to one editor at a particular publication that you think would be a good fit for their audience.

 Some of those pitches I received were great and turned into paid freelance assignments.
 Others were duds and probably got ignored for a few weeks or turned down.

 That’s why I wanted to cover an important aspect of freelance writing in this blog post and share how to write a pitch for an article.

-Whether you’re a beginner freelance writer and just getting your feet wet with writing pitches, or, you’ve been writing for decades and want to compare your email pitch to another freelance writer’s to see if yours could be improved, this freelance pitching guide will help you write better freelance pitches so you get paid writing gigs.
+Whether you’re a beginner freelance writer and just getting your feet wet with writing pitches, or you’ve been writing for decades and want to compare your email pitch to another freelance writer’s to see if yours could be improved, this nine-step freelance pitching guide will help you write better freelance article pitches so you get paid writing gigs.
 (After you press send, you’ll want to start reading over these freelance writing tips.)

-When creating great content, the magazine article pitch or website article pitch should align with the client’s core values, be something the ideal audience wants to ‘like’ and share on social, be easy to find (like having a prominent link to a blog on the website), be original and fresh, and it could be a thought-provoking piece, like a thought leadership article on LinkedIn or an op-ed.
+When creating great content, the magazine article pitch or website article pitch should align with the client’s core values, be something their ideal audience wants to ‘like’ and share on social, be original and fresh, and it could be a thought-provoking piece, like a thought leadership article on LinkedIn or an op-ed.
 Get more tips on creating good content here.
 Brainstorming great ideas for a client takes time and while you might think you have the perfect article pitch for a magazine and quickly try to write it up and send it over, do your homework and make sure you’ve researched the publication as well as your pitch so you know it’ll be the right fit.

 This task can be tricky because it isn’t always easy to find out if a magazine has covered that specific topic or idea before unless they’ve uploaded all of their articles to their website.
 Do a site search to see if they have similar articles.
 (To do a site search on the idea you would type in “keto dinners” site:dianakelly.com if you wanted to see if that topic was on my site before you pitched it.)
 Learn more about where to find freelance article ideas to pitch here.
 If you’re a veteran freelancer who’s been pitching for a long time and feel “stuck” when it comes to finding new pitches for an existing client or you just want help brainstorming fresh article ideas, try this freelance writing exercise.

 Make sure your pitch includes the section of the magazine you see the article being published in, or, the section of the website it could be a fit for.
 This is an important step when learning how to pitch an article to a website.
 For example, you wouldn’t pitch a personal essay for the “front of book” section of the magazine if they don’t have essays there.
 Or, you could tell the editor something like, “I see this article living in the Health section of your site” if it’s a health pitch.
 This lets the editor know you’ve familiarized yourself with their outlet and the sections of their website or magazine when writing an article pitch.
 You can even suggest a potential word count range as well.
 Here’s an example of how much to charge for a 500-word article.